mapper1024/mapper1024/doc/JOURNAL.md

 	7. The process repeats for the next step of the brush.
 2. After the user releases the brush, points that sufficiently overlap are merged to simplify the graph.
 3. The renderer updates based on the newly added nodes, using the recorded average positions and brush size radii to display the nodes.

+## Decision: Algorithm to determine borders from brush strokes
+All the information on where the borders of a brush stroke already existed--the position of the brush and the size of the brush--so I just had to convert these into a point-and-edge representation.
+The border needs to rotate with the brush stroke (e.g. if the user is drawing horizontally, the border will run on the top and bottom of the brush, but if the user is drawing vertically, the border will run on either side) so I keep track of the difference of brush position and calculate the angle to continue the border path at.
+Edges are used to connect the border, and are also used inside the border to show which side of the border is the inside of the object and which (if any) is outside.

+## Decision: Database versions & upgrades
+This database evolution is incompatible with previous versions.
+I added database version numbers to make this explicit to users if they attempt to load an older database.
+Automatic upgrading would be possible, but because this is such an early prototype and no promises of backwards-compatability have been made I decided to forgo the effort.
+Future versions will have automatic upgrades/backwards-compatability.

+## Altitude
+Altitude (Z-levels) has been added so that when something is drawn on top of something else, it renders as the user expects.
+Previously, smaller objects would always render over larger objects.
+Different parts of objects can have different altitudes; objects are defined with 3D space.
+The UI for altitude control will be greatly improved in the future, currently if an object is drawn on top of another its altitude in that area is simply increased by 5 meters.

 # References
 * Rigaux, P., Scholl, M., & Voisard, A. (2001). *Spatial databases with application to GIS*.
 Morgan Kaufmann.